The 4onthefloor

 The 4onthefloor is an American rock and roll band from Minneapolis, Minnesota, formed in 2009.
 The group is known for each member playing a bass drum and for writing all their songs in 4/4 time, evoking their namesake.
 Their music has been featured in such television shows as ABC’s Nashville and A&E’s Duck Dynasty, including a feature as the main theme on the Season 1 DVD.
 The group has produced five original albums and has been featured on a number of compilation albums, including American Buffalo.
 The 4onthefloor’s debut record, 4×4, has been called “one of the best rock and roll records of 2011,” by Indie Media Magazine.
 Their live show is known for keeping “packed crowd[s] intensely involved for an entire show”, with “call-and-response choruses” and “meaty guitar riffs.”
 Their sound has been reviewed as “heavy-stomping blues-rock.”

 The 4onthefloor beat more than 200 bands to be named Vita.mn's best new band of 2011.
 They have played a number of music festivals, including Austin's South By Southwest.
 They tour the United States often and have played with big-name artists such as Willie Nelson, Steve Martin, Tommy Stinson (of the Replacements), Lynyrd Skynyrd, Sugarland, Trampled by Turtles, Drive-By Truckers, Citizen Cope, David Allan Coe, Murder by Death, Ha Ha Tonka, These United States, and Retribution Gospel Choir.

 History

 Formation

-Gabriel Douglas, whose favorite band is Third Eye Blind, met guitarist James Gould in Duluth, Minnesota.
+Gabriel Douglas met guitarist James Gould in Duluth, Minnesota.
 They bonded over Led Zeppelin and rock & roll.
 Gabriel's job as a booker of late-night UMD events led him to work for the Varsity Theater in Minneapolis.
 When he discovered a bass drum left behind from a show, the idea for the band was formed.
 Soon after, he brought on bassist Chris Holm and drummer Mark Larson and the four of them formed The 4onthefloor.